 Most conditioners will do a good job of moisturizing leather or improving weather resistance or covering up scuffs, but Cobbler’s Choice does all three with aplomb

-The only leather conditioner I’ve found that actually discloses its ingredients, it’s made from triple filtered beeswax for water resistance, a blend of seed oils to soften and nourish the leather, and some naturally occurring lipids that catalyze the seed oils and help them penetrate the leather.
-So not only is it effective, it’s also all natural — no silicone, petroleum, alcohol, nothin’.
+Cobbler’s Choice is the only leather conditioner I’ve found that actually discloses its ingredients.
+It’s made from triple-filtered beeswax for water resistance, a blend of seed oils to soften and nourish the leather, and some naturally occurring lipids that catalyze the seed oils and help them penetrate the leather.
+So not only is it effective, but it’s also all-natural — no silicone, petroleum, alcohol, nothin’.

-I put ‘em on Chromexcel leather, which is pretty much the most popular leather for nice
+I put it on Chromexcel leather, which is one of the most popular leathers found on nice

 - Covers up scuffs